 Whether artificial or natural, light is crucial in indicating when the chicken can start laying eggs apart from its age.
 The more time they are exposed to light, the shorter time you wait until they can begin producing eggs.

 Frequently, hens may be able to lay eggs once they reach their 18-week mark.
-However, if this is the same time as the cold season where there is not much daylight, it would be best to provide their light source in their coop as they need to be exposed to it for at least 14-hours in a day.
+However, if this is the same time as the cold season when there is not much daylight, it would be best to provide their light source in their coop as they need to be exposed to it for at least 14-hours a day.

 3. Nutritious diet

 The health of the chicken also has a crucial role for chickens that are laying eggs.
-It is necessary to provide them a healthy diet, especially when you want them to produce eggs at a reasonable rate.
+It is necessary to provide them with a healthy diet, especially when you want them to produce eggs at a reasonable rate.